anteater2/bitmesh/README.md

 This waits 30 seconds before starting dht so that the finger tables have time to fully initialize.

-If this broke and you need to kill a lot of docker containers, try:
+If this broke and you need to kill a lot of docker containers, try:<br>
+**CAUTION: THIS WILL KILL AND REMOVE EVERY DOCKER CONTAINER ON YOUR MACHINE!**
 ```
 mk deepclean
 ```
-*THIS WILL KILL AND REMOVE EVERY DOCKER CONTAINER ON YOUR MACHINE*